zettsu-t/sudokusse/sudokusse.md

 #### SudokuMap::Group_ and SudokuMap::ReverseGroup_

-Look up table that indicates each cell is in which row, column, or 3x3 box.  `Group_` looks up forward (a 9-cells group to cells) and `ReverseGroup_` looks up reverse (a cell to 9-cells groups).
+Lookup table that indicates each cell is in which row, column, or 3x3 box.  `Group_` looks up forward (a 9-cells group to cells) and `ReverseGroup_` looks up reverse (a cell to 9-cells groups).